navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 There is a subtler cost than gibberish, and it is the one that you should definitely care about.

 A refusal is just one specific case of the model *disagreeing with you*.
 "No, I won't write that" lives in the same neighbourhood as "no, that's factually wrong," "actually, your premise is mistaken," and "I'd push back on that plan."
 These are all the model asserting something against the grain of what the user wants to hear.
-When you go looking for a single "refusal" direction with a crude mean-difference, you do not get a surgically clean one, you get something that partly overlaps with the model's whole capacity to say **no**.
+When you go looking for a single "refusal" direction with a crude mean-difference, you do not get a surgically clean one.
+You get something that partly overlaps with the model's whole capacity to say no.

 Subtract that too enthusiastically and you do not just remove the guardrails.
 You remove the backbone.
-What is left is a **sycophant**: a model that agrees with false premises, validates bad ideas, flatters the user, and never corrects a mistake, because the internal signal it would have used to disagree has been projected away.
-Ask it "2 + 2 = 5, right?" and instead of "no," you increasingly get "you're absolutely right!"
+What is left is a sycophant: a model that agrees with false premises, validates bad ideas, flatters the user, and never corrects a mistake, because the internal signal it would have used to disagree has been projected away.
+Ask it "2 + 2 = 5, right?" and instead of "no", you increasingly get "you're absolutely right!"

 This is worse than over-refusal in one important way: it is invisible.
 An over-cautious model annoys you loudly and obviously.
 A sycophantic model *feels* helpful, agreeable, even pleasant, while quietly confirming everything you already believed and every error you made.
 Sycophancy is already a documented failure mode of RLHF'd assistants (models learn that agreeing gets rewarded), and refusal-ablation is a way to make it dramatically worse on purpose.
 It is measurable, too, with agreement-on-false-premise and "sneaky" correctness benchmarks, and it is a far more interesting thing to study than whether a 1B model will describe a lockpick.